jsdelivr/jsdelivr/Terms of Use.md

    We recognize that there are legitimate projects that consist of a large number of files, and these are not considered abuse.
 For example: icons packs, apps, or games with a large number of assets.

+3. Scraping large amounts of otherwise infrequently accessed content. jsDelivr CDN is designed to cache and serve a subset of available files repeatedly.
+Requesting unique files across hundreds of packages or repositories for more than a few minutes may be considered abuse.

-3. Trying to bypass our limits or restrictions in any way.
+4. Trying to bypass our limits or restrictions in any way.
 We will be happy to remove limits or provide custom solutions for legitimate projects.

 ## 7. Indemnity